• Share this on:

 • Ensuring transparency by allowing information about the company’s performance on the standards to be publicly available on their BCorp profile on B Lab’s website.

-The few BCorp-certified companies in the grain, pulses, and oilseeds sector are frontrunners in their markets.
-They are important importers of organic grain, pulses and oilseeds in their respective markets: Do-It from the Netherlands and Alter Eco from the United States of America.
+The few BCorp-certified companies in the grain, pulses and oilseeds sector are frontrunners in their respective markets, as well as prominent importers in organic markets.
+The best examples are Do-It from the Netherlands and Quinola from the UK.

 Transparency initiatives